vkril/CyberSecurity-Project-Honeypot/README.md

 # Project 9 - Honeypot

-Time spent: **14** hours spent in total
+Time spent: 14 hours spent in total

-> Objective: Setup a honeypot and provide a working demonstration of its features.

   <b>Which Honeypot(s) you deployed</b>